UK Compliance 2025: "Failure to Prevent Fraud" – New Requirements for German Companies

 German

-Increased Liability: "Failure to Prevent Fraud"
+1. Liability Intensification: "Failure to Prevent Fraud"

 A formal or physical presence in the UK (e.g., headquarters, subsidiary, or branch) is not required.

-The company's criminal liability is strict liability:
+The criminal liability of the company is strict liability:

 Scope independent of the company's location